-This dish may not look the most visually appealing nor do the ingredients seem to be the most popular items you’d find.
+This dish may not look the most visually appealing nor do the ingredients seem to be the most popular items you’d find in the west.
 Nevertheless, trust me it’s one incredibly delicious dish that you’d love.
-It’s actually my most favourite dish for Chinese New Year.
-When I was young, I used to joke that the black moss is like hair and that I’m eating hair – I’m pretty sure every Chinese kid had that phase at some point joked about that.
+When I was young, I used to joke that the black moss is like hair and that I’m eating hair – I’m pretty sure every Chinese kid had that phase at some point and joked about that!

 What is Chinese Black Moss/Fat Choy (髮菜)